Motion planning: Interval-based search

 These approaches are similar to grid-based search approaches except that they generate a paving covering entirely the configuration space instead of a grid.
 The paving is decomposed into two subpavings X^{−},X^{+} made with boxes such that X^{−} ⊂ C_{free} ⊂ X^{+}.
 Characterizing C_{free} amounts to solve a set inversion problem.
 Interval analysis could thus be used when C_{free} cannot be described by linear inequalities in order to have a guaranteed enclosure.

 The robot is thus allowed to move freely in X^{−}, and cannot go outside X^{+}.
 To both subpavings, a neighbor graph is built and paths can be found using algorithms such as Dijkstra or A*.
 When a path is feasible in X^{−}, it is also feasible in C_{free}.
 When no path exists in X^{+} from one initial configuration to the goal, we have the guarantee that no feasible path exists in C_{free}.
 As for the grid-based approach, the interval approach is inappropriate for high-dimensional problems, due to the fact that the number of boxes to be generated grows exponentially with respect to the dimension of configuration space.

-An illustration is provided by the three figures on the right where a hook with two degrees of freedom has to move from the left to the right, avoiding two horizontal small segments.
+An illustration is provided by the three figures on the right where a hook with two degrees of freedom has to move from the left to the right, avoiding two small horizontal segments.

 Motion from the initial configuration (blue) to the final configuration of the hook, avoiding the two obstacles (red segments).
 The left-bottom corner of the hook has to stay on the horizontal line, which makes the hook two degrees of freedom.

 Decomposition with boxes covering the configuration space: The subpaving X^{−} is the union all red boxes and the subpaving X^{+} is the union of red and green boxes.
 The path corresponds to the motion represented above.

 This figure corresponds to the same path as above but obtained with many fewer boxes.
 The algorithm avoids bisecting boxes in parts of the configuration space that do not influence the final result.

 Nicolas Delanoue has shown that the decomposition with subpavings using interval analysis also makes it possible to characterize the topology of C_{free} such as counting its number of connected components.